SSWConsulting/SSW.Rules.Content/rules/when-to-use-low-code/rule.md

 ---

-# You Might Want to Explore Alternatives When:
+# You Might Want to Explore Alternatives When

 - **Highly Specialized Customization is Needed**: If your business requirements are very specific and might not be fully met by the out-of-the-box capabilities of Power Platform.